 UML class diagrams

 This functionality relies on the Diagrams plugin, which is bundled and enabled in IntelliJ IDEA by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.

 IntelliJ IDEA lets you generate a diagram on a package in your project.
 Such diagrams always reflect the structure of actual classes and methods in your application.